 About the David B:

-While in Glacier Bay, you’ll enjoy the creature comforts of the David B, a beautifully-appointed 65-foot wooden boat built in 1929 and lovingly restored – private staterooms with heads, a shower, fireplace, wood-fired cook stove and gourmet meals that have become legendary on the Alaska coast.
-Microbrews and fine wines.
+While in the San Juan Islands, you’ll enjoy the creature comforts of the David B, a beautifully-appointed 65-foot wooden boat built in 1929 and lovingly restored – private staterooms with heads, a shower, fireplace, wood-fired cook stove and gourmet meals that have become legendary while including microbrews and fine wines.
 This is not industrial tourism.

 During the workshop, we’ll have extensive shooting opportunities every day, instruction time aboard the David B, and generous amounts of ‘down time’ to savor this special place.
 The trip is limited to eight passengers so individualized instruction is assured.

 The David B’s skiff is a marvel of engineering and ideal for photography: roomy, super-stable and dry.
-“Skiffyasaurus”, as it’s known, affords us amazing close-up photo opportunities of the glaciers, waterfalls, and wildlife.
+“Skiffyasaurus”, as it’s known, affords us amazing close-up photo opportunities of the landscapes and wildlife.

 Comments from Previous Workshop Attendees: